When is a wrist reconstruction surgery recommended?

-Wrist surgery is often used to correct deformities that people with rheumatoid arthritis developed with their joints, bones, and other structures in their hands or wrist.
+Correction of deformities that people with rheumatoid arthritis developed with their joints, bones, and other structures in their hands or wrist, is the primary goal of reconstruction wrist surgery.
+Other benefits include:

 The wrist itself is made up of many small bones that are connected with tough tissue known as ligaments.
 Due to this complex structure, the optimal surgical approach will vary depending on a number of different factors including the extent of the damage, as well as your preferences.